dcunited001/dcunited001.github.io/_drafts/dirty-santa-2018.md

 #### why did bobby try to give me a vaporizer (without a battery)

+- he did this right before justin left. they were supposedly leaving together.

 #### why did bobby "drop" his vape juice and other items at the scene?